hphelion/documentation/CarrierGrade/Admin_Guide/VSA/carrier.undercloud-oc-config-storevirtual.md

 <p style="font-size: small;"> <a href="/helion/openstack/carrier/undercloud/storage/storevirtual/">&#9664; Working with HP StoreVirtual VSA </a> </p>

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Working With StoreVirtual Backends
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Working With StoreVirtual Backends

 Once you register the StoreVirtual clusters as per your requirements, you can use the overcloud option in the Horizon undercloud dashboard for the following tasks: